-While well-credentialed witnesses’ messages can be undercut by their engagement in undesirable witness characteristics (as discussed in our previous two Insights), the result of adopting good witness qualities can have the opposite effect: jurors are more likely to believe witnesses are telling the truth when they are telling the truth.
-Working with witnesses to help them adopt the following positive characteristics can increase their credibility and the persuasiveness of your case.
+While well-credentialed witnesses’ messages can be undercut by their engagement in undesirable witness characteristics (as discussed in Part I and Part II), adopting good witness qualities can have the opposite effect: jurors are more likely to believe witnesses are telling the truth when they are telling the truth.
+Working with witnesses to help them adopt the following positive characteristics can increase their credibility and the persuasiveness of your case:

 - Short, Direct Answers.
 Jurors perceive witnesses positively if they provide prompt, short, direct answers.
 Succinct responses are perceived by jurors as projecting confidence, demonstrating that the witness is engaged in the process, listening and has a strong command of the subject matter, therefore increasing the witness’s credibility.

 - Powerful Speech.
 Unlike powerless speech, powerful speech is an assertive speech style that is defined by the absence of linguistic markers such as hedges, fillers, disclaimers and tag questions.
 Witnesses who speak confidently are perceived as sure of themselves and knowledgeable (interestingly, this is true even if they are not telling the truth).
 This is how jurors believe an opposing side’s witness who is “playing loose” with the facts; that is, s/he says his/her message with such confidence, jurors believe him/her.